Miconen/wp-api-scraper/README.md

 go run main.go
 ```

-You will also need to modify the config.yml file to fit your needs.
+You will also need to add a config.yml file and modify it to fit your needs.

 ```yml
 target: